biharichatkaraa-byte/bihari-chatkara/README.md

     npm install
     ```

-3. (Optional) Set up Environment Variables:
+3. Set up Environment Variables:
-    Copy `.env.example` to `.env` and fill in your database credentials if running the backend.
+    Copy `.env.example` to `.env`.
     ```bash
     cp .env.example .env
     ```
+    If you are running the backend, update `.env` with your MySQL credentials.
+If you just want to run the frontend in **Demo Mode**, you can skip this step or leave the defaults.

 ### Running Locally (Development)